spitzerUH/distributed_systems/README.md

 The main point is to keep the server light and simple and concentrate more on the client.

+In the case of specific game rooms, server uses websocket rooms as the base.
+Sessions can be used to to remember client specific room to reduce the need to include it in messages.

 ## Game clients

 Clients initialize the communication using websockets to form a peer-to-peer communication implemented with WebRTC.